 Direct Electron Server Reference Maker Dialog

 This dialog is used to acquire dark and gain references for normalization of images in the Direct Electron server.
 The server itself manages all of the multiple acquisitions and summing operations required.
 The server keeps track of references separately for different settings of the frames per second (FPS).
 This dialog allows you to set the essential parameters for all of the kinds of references needed; i.e. 6 kinds when electron counting is available and otherwise 2 kinds.
 The exposure time and the number of acquisitions are stored separately for each kind of reference.
+There is no intrinsic distinction between a linear and counting dark reference or between a linear and pre-counting gain reference other than the FPS used.
+The dialog has all these different options to facilitate acquisitions when different FPS's are used for the two modes, but there is no need to take both kinds if the two modes have the same FPS.

 Type of Processing: Linear - Pre-counting - Post-counting